PhilTKamp/local-rag-workshop/README.md

 Note that these can be pulled via the web interface that ollama presents.
 Specifically with OllamaSharp you can do this in C# directly.
 Because these downloads can take a while, it's helpful to do this before a live workshop. 😉

+# Database administration

+As a utility tool, pgAdmin is included within the docker-compose.yml file to provide an additional easier experience for database admin tasks on this repo.
+With the containers running, it can be accessed at [http://localhost:15433](http://localhost:15433), the root account uses the email `myemail@email.com` with a password `Password123!` (set in the file "docker-compose.yml").

+To connect to postgres from pgAdmin, you'll want to Right-Click the servers, choose "Register > Server...", provide a name under the "General" tab.
+Then switching to the "Connection" tab, fill in the following values (all defined in docker-compose.yml):
+- "Host name/address" enter `postgresql` (name of the postgres container)
+- "Port" enter `5432`
+- "Username" enter `admin`
+- "Password" enter `Password123!`

+Click "Save" and the server will be added.
+From there you can do whatever admin tasks you desire.

 # Building and Running the projects

 Each project is implemented as a dotnet console project.